 Though the number of differences varies depending on the cleat style and the preference of the player, in general, lacrosse cleats have a greater number of studs in comparison to football cleats.

-The general cleat layout for a lacrosse shoe is four at heels and around 6 to 8 in the toe and ball of the foot.
+The general cleat layout for a lacrosse shoe is four at the heels and around 6 to 8 in the toe and ball of the foot.

 On the contrary, football cleats usually have two studs in the back at the heel and around 5 below the toe and ball of the foot.